ericmtran/hyperledgerfarbic/README.md

 # hyperledgerfarbic
 The project implements blockchain-based certificate use case using fabric network to store data, smart contract for certificate issue &amp; verification

-There are 3 parts: Frontend (Reactjs), Server ( Nodejs, to communicate between frontend and blockchain network), Fabric network
+There are 3 parts: Frontend (Reactjs), Server ( Nodejs, to communicate between frontend and blockchain network), Fabric network, and the smart contract written by GoLang

 Guide to start the project